Ad targeting can seem a bit overwhelming at times with the vast amount of possibilities to target your customers.

 While website custom audiences allow you to reach users who have previously been to your site, engagement audiences allow you to reach users who may have interacted with your ads on Facebook but have not yet been to the site.
 The video, lead ad, and canvas engagement audiences can be used to target these audiences with a follow-up message to encourage an action or provide additional information.

 For an advertiser using a video or canvas ad format as a higher funnel tactic such as brand awareness, the goal may be that users will watch your video or engage with your canvas.
-But how do you capitalise on those who did engage with your ads?
+But how do you capitalize on those who did engage with your ads?
 Engagement custom audiences allow advertisers to target audiences based on engagement metrics such as how much of the ad was viewed, and capture those who may have higher intent.

 4. Reach users who have already taken an action